RomanMakulin/SpringProjects/README.md

 Hi, these are my applications developed as part of learning Spring technologies.
 With each lesson, my knowledge and technology stack is evolving.

-Here are the following projects:
+Here are the following projects for demonstration:
 - Admin Panel v 1.3;
 - ...;